FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Parvo is the #1 risk to your puppy's health, and early detection and treatment are the only chance he will have of survival.

 Your veterinarian can test for Giardiasis by testing a sample of your pup's poop for the tell-tale Giardia cysts that have been shed.

 But because these cysts are very tiny, and not shed constantly, it's possible to get a negative result even in animals who actually have the disease.

-If by any chance your pup's infestation doesn't respond to this, then there are other possible medications your vet can try, including Fenbendazole (Panacur).
+If your pup's infestation doesn't respond to this, then there are other possible medications your vet can try, including Fenbendazole (Panacur).

 Metronidazole shouldn't be given to dogs who are pregnant as it could cause birth defects in the unborn puppies.
 So, make sure to let your vet know if your dog is diagnosed with canine giardia and could be pregnant.